Misje05/Misje05/README.md

 -->

 ## About me
-🚀I am a developer who loves robotics, programming and, of course, AI 🤖I have completed various projects mainly in the field of computer vision, deep learning and robotics 💪I am curious, eager to learn and love new challenges
+<p>🚀I am a developer who loves robotics, programming and, of course, AI</p>
+<p>🤖I have completed various projects mainly in the field of computer vision, deep learning and robotics</p>
+<p>💪I am curious, eager to learn and love new challenges</p>

 ## My favourite projects
 <p>Fotreg, my introduction to react programming.</p>